-Within the past five years, no member of the development team acting as sponsor, developer, guarantor, or owner may have been debarred, had chronic past due accounts, substantial liens or judgments, chronic housing code violations, excessive tenant complaints, or consistently failed to provide information to DHCD about other loan applications or existing developments.
-Their history regarding substantial liens, judgments, foreclosures, and/or bankruptcies must be disclosed and found acceptable to DHCD.
-Development team members must be in compliance with all existing and prior agreements with DHCD and or the District of Columbia, including major health, safety or building codes.
+Within the past five years, no member of the development team acting as sponsor, developer, guarantor, or owner may have been debarred, removed as general partner or managing member, as applicable, had chronic past due accounts, substantial liens or judgments, chronic housing code violations, excessive tenant complaints, failed to receive IRS Form 8609 for a completed project, or consistently failed to provide information to DHCD about other loan applications or existing developments.
+Their history regarding substantial liens, defaults, judgments, foreclosures, and/or bankruptcies must be disclosed and found acceptable to DHCD.
+Development team members must be in compliance with all existing and prior agreements with DHCD and/or the District of Columbia, including major health, safety or building codes.
 Development team members may not have had an award terminated by DHCD within the past three years, and the proposed property management company must not have received an unsatisfactory rating from DHCD or HUD.